SoliraZ/holbertonschool-shell/basics/README.md

 - 15-lets_move : Moove only files with first letter uppercase.

 - 16-clean_emacs : Delete all the files in current directory that end with "~".

+- 17-tree : Create directories welcome/to/school in the current directory.